LepistaBioinformatics/noosphere-kg/README.md

 ## How It Works

-The Stellar Knowledge Graph Builder leverages LangChain's LLM Graph Transformer with **tool-based extraction** to automatically extract structured information from unstructured text documents.
+The Noosphere Knowledge Graph Builder leverages LangChain's LLM Graph Transformer with **tool-based extraction** to automatically extract structured information from unstructured text documents.
 Here's how the process works:

 ### 1. Document Processing